C0L/Homa-NIC/README.md

 ```

 #### Hardware Architecture
-Picture of the architecture here....
+TODO: Picture of the architecture here

 ### Applications